richi3f/pokemon-gourmet/README.md

 Title Power.
 However, other combinations might be impossible and the algorithm will still run and try to find the closest match (i.e., either one or two matching effects).</dd>
-<dt>Why did it not find any recipe matching my target effects?</dt>
+<dt>Why am I getting different results every time?</dt>
-<dd>The search process is stochastic, so there is no guarantee that two searches
+<dd>The search process is stochastic, so there is no guarantee that two
-will have the same results.
-For this reason, I recommend setting the
+searches will render the same results.</dd>
-<code>num_iter</code> argument to 10 or more.
-This should result in at least a
-couple of recipes that match your target effects.
-Also, increase the
-<code>max_walltime</code> to give time to the searcher to explore the decision
-landscape.</dd>
+<dt>What are some of the limitations of this tool?</dt>
+<dd>Currently, it only generates three-star sandwiches (i.e., it assumes no
+ingredient will fall out of the sandwich).</dd>
+<dd>Additionally, users can only input desired effect Power and Type.
+However,
+the algorithm will still try to maximize the levels of each Power.</dd>
+<dt>Are there any improvements planned for this project?</dt>
+<dd>Yes.
+I'm looking into a better reward function (i.e., how recipes are
+scored) and the possibility of specifying Power level.</dd>
 </dl>

 ## Contribute